africanmoose/digitalgarden/src/site/notes/0x - System/05 Zettelkasten/05.02 - Digital Garden/AfricanMoose Digital Garden.md

 ## Work in Progress

 - Processing [[0x - System/01 Index/01.04 Notes in process/(In progress) Why smart people can be so stupid - Robert Steinberg\|(In progress) Why smart people can be so stupid - Robert Steinberg]]
+- Processing _The Gift: 12 Lessons to change your life_
 - Reading _Everything you ever wanted to know about solar panels for domestic power, but were afraid to ask: How to design & build your own domestic free energy solution_
-- Reading _The Gift: 12 Lessons to change your life_
 - Reading _Clear Thinking_
-- Reading _The art of eating_
+- Reading _The art of eating - M.S.
+Fischer_
-- Reading _The Antidote∏_
+- Reading _The Antidote - Oliver Burkeman_

 ## Interesting Ideas